WojciechMatuszewski/programming-notes/aws-stuff.md

 * they are **delivered to s3 bucket**.
 That **bucket has to be owned by master account**.

+- to **have user-defined tags within cost allocation report** you have to make sure to **active given tags before generating a raport**.

 #### RAM (Resource Access Manager)

 - allows you to **share resources within the organization OR WITH OTHER ACCOUNTS**. **Requires** you to **use all-features**